• Skip to primary navigation

 Easy Star Baby Quilts

-including this large Lone Star variation with a Sawtooth Border.
+And here's another Lone Star variation with an additional Sawtooth Border.

 On-point Patchwork Baby Quilts

-Another step up from traditional patchwork is blocks “on point” – rotated 45 degrees so that they’re laid out in diagonal rows.
-This also gives the quilt a dynamic feel.
+Another step up from traditional patchwork is turning the blocks "on point" - in other words, the squares are rotated 45 degrees so that they're laid out in diagonal rows.
+This gives the quilt a more dynamic feel.
 Here are a couple of options:

-The Patchwork on Point tutorial is also perfect for pre-cut 5″ Charm Squares.
+The Patchwork on Point tutorial is another quilt that is perfect for using pre-cut 5" Charm Squares.

 Another simple quilt with sashing, perfect for busy prints is this Easy Block Quilt tutorial.
 This is another great beginning quilting project.